sokil/php-isocodes-db-i18n/README.md

-# I18n files and database to PHP-ISOCODES library
+# I18n files and database for PHP-ISOCODES library

 :1234: Database version: iso-codes-4.6.0-1-gd490b2a4 from 2021-03-17 16:34